-7.1 VAHS Plan To Achieve and Maintaining LAUSD's Racial And Ethnic Balance Goal.
+7.1: Schools Plan To Achieve and Maintaining LAUSD's Racial And Ethnic Balance Goal.

-VAHS will implement a coordinated advertising and recruiting strategy that ensures all parents and families are notified about the educational opportunities we offer.
-These efforts will be carried out from December through August.
-VAHS is committed to serving all ethnic groups and thus, uses various advertising techniques to recruit students from all backgrounds.
+VAMS will implement a coordinated advertising and recruiting strategy that ensures all parents and families are notified about the educational opportunities we offer.
+These efforts will be carried out from November through August.
+VAMS is committed to serving all ethnic groups and maintaining LAUSD's Racial and Ethnic Balance goal of a 70:30 or 60:40 ratio, through the use of various advertising techniques to recruit students.

 Each year, Bright Star Schools conducts an analysis of enrollment trends in order to optimize our efforts to recruit and retain students.
 A committee, comprised of various stakeholders from the instructional, administrative and operational sides of the school, meets regularly to complete a complex problem solving model.
 Using both quantitative and qualitative feedback from the previous year, the model allows the team to work together to clearly identify enrollment trends and their root causes, determine potential solutions, and generate strategies to successfully implement and track solutions in the upcoming year.
-One of the most valuable sources of data for this exercise comes from non-mandatory exit interviews (of families that have transferred from VAHS to another school site) through which feedback is gathered by

-VAHS administrators from the students and parents who choose not to enroll or re-enroll at VAHS.
+One of the most valuable sources of data for this exercise comes from non-mandatory exit interviews (of families that have transferred from VAMS to another school site) through which feedback is gathered by VAMS administrators from the students and parents who choose not to enroll or re-enroll at VAMS.

-Externally, VAHS will address retention and attrition through the development of school-based family engagement systems and strong partnerships that support teaching, learning, and student achievement.
-The Director of Student Services will oversee coordinated efforts to strengthen two-way communication between parents and the school.
+Externally, VAMS will address retention and attrition through the development of school-based family engagement systems and strong partnerships that support teaching, learning, and student achievement.
+The enrollment team will oversee coordinated efforts to strengthen two-way communication between parents and the school.
 This includes projects that give parents immediate access to critical information, help them better navigate the school and communicate possible concerns.
-The bi-annual parent surveys are an important component for they provide feedback that guides our parent engagement efforts.
-Because we understand the fundamental role parents play in their child's education, we do our best to support parents in their role as parent educators by providing them with resources to develop their skills and monitor their children's learning at home.
-Resources include: parent workshops, meetings, skill development opportunities and online tools.
-This collaboration not only helps build a strong relationship with parents, but directly correlates to an increase in student achievement and retention.